MicrosoftDocs/sdk-api/sdk-api-src/content/tdh/ns-tdh-_event_property_info.md

 Offset (in bytes) from the beginning of the TRACE_EVENT_INFO structure to the custom schema information.
 The custom schema information will contain a 2-byte protocol identifier, followed by a 2-byte schema length, followed by the schema.

-### -field Tags
+### -field count

-A 28-bit value associated with the field metadata.
-This value is valid only if the <i>PropertyHasTags</i> flag is set.
-This value can be used by the event provider to associate additional semantic data with a field for use by an event processing tool.
-For example, a tag value of 1 might indicate that the field contains a username.
-The semantics of any values in this field are defined by the event provider.

-#### - Reserved

-Reserved.

-#### - count

 Number of elements in the array.
 Note that this value is 1 for properties that are not defined as an array.

-#### - countPropertyIndex
+### -field countPropertyIndex

 Zero-based index to the element of the property array that contains the number of elements in the array.
 Use this member if the <a href="https://msdn.microsoft.com/517c1662-4230-44dc-94f0-a1996291bbee">PropertyParamCount</a> flag in <b>Flags</b> is set; otherwise, use the <b>count</b> member.

-#### - length
+### -field length

 Size of the property, in bytes.
 Note that variable-sized types such as strings and binary data have a length of zero unless the property has length attribute to explicitly indicate its real length.
 Structures have a length of zero.

-#### - lengthPropertyIndex
+### -field lengthPropertyIndex

 Zero-based index to the element of the property array that contains the size value of this property.
 Use this member if the <a href="https://msdn.microsoft.com/517c1662-4230-44dc-94f0-a1996291bbee">PropertyParamLength</a> flag in <b>Flags</b> is set; otherwise, use the <b>length</b> member.

+### -field Reserved

+Reserved.

+### -field Tags

+A 28-bit value associated with the field metadata.
+This value is valid only if the <i>PropertyHasTags</i> flag is set.
+This value can be used by the event provider to associate additional semantic data with a field for use by an event processing tool.
+For example, a tag value of 1 might indicate that the field contains a username.
+The semantics of any values in this field are defined by the event provider.

 ## -remarks